Coastal Virginia Offshore Wind: Climate and environment

 Impacts on marine mammals were classified from moderate to major.
 Mysticetes, odontocetes and pinnipeds were found to be at risk of harm from underwater construction noise which could disrupt communication and behavior, with North Atlantic Right Whale being found to be particularly at risk.
 This is due to their low numbers making the whole population vulnerable to each mortality.
 Increase in vessel traffic from importing materials and construction (with use of up to 73 vessels operating a day) were determined to heighten the risk of boat collisions and accidental releases of harmful chemicals, as well increasing emissions from navigation vessels.
 A key mitigation measure to reduce the risk and impact of vessel strikes on marine life is the mandate for all wind-related vessels to travel at a maximum speed of 10 knots.
 On top of this, vessels will be required to maintain a minimum distance of 330 feet (100 meters) between one another.
 If a whale is spotted, the vessel must reduce its speed, shift its engine to neutral, and cannot reengage the engine until the whale has moved outside the vessel's path and beyond 330 feet.
 If a sea turtle is spotted within 330 feet, vessels must decrease their speed to 4 knots until a safe distance is reestablished.
 Furthermore, vessels must avoid visible jellyfish aggregations where turtles are often found.
-It is important to note that these measures applies only to vessels working on CVOW, while other vessels in the area can travel at higher speeds.
+These measures apply only to vessels working on CVOW, while other vessels in the area can travel at higher speeds.
 To further mitigate these impacts, Dominion agreed for its offshore workers to partake in training with the National Marine Fisheries Services that will teach them how to look out for and identify marine mammals in the way of vessels.
 Vessels must have a trained lookout posted on the boat, which is particularly important for sea turtles that are frequently found at the water's surface around the wind farm.
 Lookouts will be equipped with high tech binoculars, and assisted by thermal cameras that will be installed on vessels.
 Training will is also being provided for the appropriate handling of turtles should they be found tangled or trapped.

 Construction workers and operators are additionally required to undergo training to learn best practices for mitigating the release of trash and harmful substances from vessels into the ocean.
 Moreover, to minimize the impact on sea turtles and fish from intense electromagnetic fields coming from underwater cables, Dominion will use electrical shielding.